AMC (TV) Logo

 1989 – 1993

 At the end of the 1980s, the channel got a new graphic sign consisting of three overlapping rhombuses.
-A dark rhombus was shown in the foreground and two light rhombuses behind it.
+A dark rhombus was shown in the foreground, and two light rhombuses were behind it.
 Visible parts of the figures in the background formed a discontinuous frame.
 The word combination “AMERICAN MOVIE CLASSICS,” traditionally divided into three lines, was written on top of the geometric composition.
 The designers chose a high-contrast white font with serifs and shadows.

 1993 – 1999

 The redesigned logo contained a khaki rhombus with two beige mini-triangles on each side.
 The frame, separated by thin lines, created a visual effect of volume.
-The orange acronym “AMC” overlapped the design, and the network’s full name was written in a thin, elegant, sans serif typeface at the bottom.
+The orange acronym “AMC” overlapped the design, and the network’s full name was written in a thin, elegant, sans-serif typeface at the bottom.

 1999 – 2002